byrnedo/lurch/README.md

-## Openresty Proxy
+## Lurch

-Nginx proxy app which reads a data source and generates a new nginx conf for each service
+Openresty proxy which reads a data source and generates a new conf for each service

 One file is read.